 1. Like Sara Tasker, I think that there isn't really a shadowban in operation.
 Instead, I believe that hashtags - like the rest of instagram - are now no longer showing in chronological order but instead are subject to algorithms; this explains why my image would be visible to me but may or may not be visible to a complete stranger.
 My sense is that instagram always had the intention of making hashtag grids follow the algorithm system, it just took them a little longer to put everything in place!

 2. I don't believe that there's a bug or that instagram can't cope with the current amount of users.
 Instead I'm rather convinced this is a very strategic move from instagram to ensure that users pay good money for what is in effect currently free ad space.
-Getting user to pay is their way of cashing in on the success of their app.
+Getting users to pay is their way of cashing in on the success of their app.
 Simples!

 So what can you do about it?